Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/09_enemy_waves/index.md

 Now open *MGCB*, add an existing file and select the xml file we just created.
 Build the content data and everything should be fine.
 You can check the output window to see if there are any errors.

+> [!NOTE]
+>
+> If you want more information about custom MonoGame data on xml format, you will find it here: https://docs.MonoGame.net/articles/getting_to_know/howto/content_pipeline/HowTo_Add_XML.html

 ## Loading and using the wave data

 ### The Wave class